 My name is Jim, though on the trail I'm occasionally known as Simba.
 When I retired a few years ago I returned to backpacking and found, for me, the sweet spot is long trails, but not that long.
-In the past few years I've thru-hiked the Colorado Trail, Long Trail, JMT, Tahoe Rim Trail and Sheltowee Trace.
+In the past few years I've thru-hiked the Colorado Trail, Long Trail, JMT, Tahoe Rim Trail, Sheltowee Trace and others.
 To me, these 200-500 mile trails can be life changing, without taking so long that I have to change my life to accomplish them.
 I think they're a great alternative for those that don't have the time, ability, circumstances, or need to hike one of the Triple Crown.
-I hope to share that point of view on these pages.
-I'm a member of the Outdoor Writers of Ohio and through the years have written other articles and a few books about backpacking.
-Much of my hiking is covered at oldmanoutdoors.net.
+I'm a Past President of the Outdoor Writers of Ohio and through the years have written other articles and a few books about backpacking.
+Much of my local hiking is covered at backpackohio.com.

 The recent killing on the Appalachian Trail of Ronald Sanchez has shattered many people’s confidence in their personal safety while on the trail.

 Bikepacking the Ohio to Erie Trail Length: 326 miles Location: The trail runs from the Ohio River in Cincinnati to Lake Erie in Cleveland Trail

 Sierra Designs Convert 2 I was recently given the opportunity to test the Sierra Designs Convert 2 four-season tent.
 I had not used a four-season

 Many readers of this website are intimately aware of the 70 miles of the AT that travel through Great Smoky Mountains National Park, but there are

 Sierra Designs High Side Solo Tent Late last fall I was given the opportunity to test the new Sierra Designs High Side solo tent before it became

 The Midwest is certainly not famous for long trails or epic mountain hikes.
 For example, in my home state of Ohio, the highest point is 1,550-foot